istio/istio.io/content/docs/ops/setup/app-health-check/index.md

 keywords: [security,health-check]
 ---

-This task shows how to use [Kubernetes liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for health checking of Istio services.

-There are three options for liveness and readiness probes in Kubernetes:
+[Kubernetes liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)  offers three options for liveness and readiness probes:

 1. Command
+1. TCP request
 1. HTTP request
-1. TCP request

-This task provides examples for the first two options with Istio mutual TLS enabled and disabled, respectively.
+This task explains how these approaches work when Istio mutual TLS is enabled.

+Command and TCP type probers work with Istio regardless whether mutual TLS is enabled or not.
+HTTP request requires different Istio configuration when
+Istio mutual TLS is enabled.

 ## Before you begin